Big Money, Your Choice

 I made my way towards my office, with Maria right behind me.

-“Well, it’s not too good from what I remember.”
-Maria started, as she pulled out a paper from her back pocket.
-“Okay, so.
-The Critically Destructive Storms count for yesterday, March 15th, 2055, was actually quite low.
-We only had Hurricane Andrew 14 hitting the east coast and only about 2000 people dead.
-And then, we had a power outage in California, so you know, with all the heat and lack of cooling, an estimated five hundred people dead.”
+“Well, it’s not too good from what I remember,” Maria said, as she pulled out a paper from her back pocket.
+“Okay, so, the Critically Destructive Storms count for yesterday, February 15th, was actually quite low.
+We only had Hurricane Andrew 14 hitting the east coast and only about two thousand people dead.
+And then, we had a power outage in California, so with the heat and lack of cooling, an estimated five hundred people dead.”
 She shrugged indifferently and proceeded with her briefing.

-Dropping down in my chair, I turned around facing the wall, reclining as far back as I could, I let out a weary sigh and collected myself.
+Dropping down in my chair, I turned around facing the wall, reclining as far back as I could and let out a weary sigh as I tried to collect myself.
 How could this be?
 2500 people dead in one day.
-All of them had families and people who cared and loved from them; all because of what we humans did to our planet.
-More accurately, what the Republicans over in the FRA did to stop us from doing anything about this.
-This just shows the fact that –
+All of them had families and people who cared about and loved them; all because of what we humans did to our planet.
+More accurately, what the Republicans in the FRA did to stop us from doing anything about this.
+This just shows the fact that—

 “Umm, ma’am?”
-Maria interrupted, “I need you to sign off on these storm report papers.”
+Maria interrupted my thoughts.
+“I need you to sign off on these storm report papers.”

 “Yes, yes of course.
 Just put them on my desk, and you’ll have them by the end of the day.”
 With that said, my secretary left the room and shut the door behind her.

 The glass walls surrounding my office made it convenient for me to oversee my staff and assess their impressive work ethic.
-Like the endless rows of cubicles in call centers; 12 desks, in four rows of three desks, the Office of the Speaker of the House for the DUA was constantly at work.
-As I should have been; I had things to do, places to visit, and I could most definitely not afford to fall into this rabbit hole every time I heard the storm report.
+Like the endless rows of cubicles in call centers; twelve desks, in four rows of three desks each.
+The office of the Speaker of the House for the DUA was constantly at work.
+As I should have been right now; I had things to do, places to visit, and I could most definitely not afford to fall into this rabbit hole every time I heard the storm report.
 Diverting my attention back to my desk, I managed to rummage through the clutter and open my laptop, reviewing my calendar.
-I had a meeting with the Committee on Environmental Affairs at 10:00, and I needed to review the bills that were passed on the floor yesterday by 12:00.
-Nothing too major, today was a relatively calm day.
+I had a meeting with the Committee on Environmental Affairs at 10:00 am, and I needed to review the bills that were passed on the floor yesterday by 12:00 pm.
+Nothing too major; today was a relatively calm day.